MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-personalize-lists.md

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]

 Lists are a common way to organize information to improve readability.
 Examples include a list of sessions in an event, a list of products, or a list of service tickets.
 Customer Insights – Journey makes it easy to create lists and personalize those lists to include only the information that is relevant for the recipient in a way that is easy to parse and act upon.

+Lists need to be related to one of the following, when created:
+* **Audience (contact or lead)**: starting from the audience record itself, select a Dataverse table accross one or multiple relationship
+* **Triggers**: can use any "Entity reference" input parameter as a starting point to select a table.
+Bear in mind, that the selected trigger must run the journey where the email is used.
+* **Other tables (Needs record selection)**: select any Dataverse table as a starting point to select a table.
+Additionally, have to select a specific parent record too

 ## Set up a list